CEDAR HALL OPENING SOON!

-The new space will offer residential facilities, programs, and services that enhance student learning and support student success.
-The diverse residential community offers interaction and communication with people from all over the world.
-Applications for the new residence hall are now open!
+Whatcom is excited to announce the opening of Cedar Hall for fall quarter, 2020!
+Cedar Hall offers residential facilities, programs, and services designed to enhance student learning and support student success.
+Our diverse residential community offers interaction and communication with people from all over the world.
+Applications for Cedar Hall are open now!

 - Fully furnished units, including kitchens and smart TVs in each unit